Omnifinity/Unity-SteamVR-API/README.md

 ## Coordinate systems
 The physical orientation (rotation) of the calibrated playspace of the HTC Vive and the rotation of your game [CameraRig] should always be aligned.
 You should never rotate the [CameraRig] (or any character controller controlling the [CameraRig]).
 If you do change the rotation of the game objects the actual physical movement of the user will translate to movement in the wrong direction in the game - leading to disorientation.

+For the person to move in the correct direction in the game the physical orientation (rotation) of the Omnideck platform/character controller/gameobject must be aligned with Unity's coordinate system.

+For information - by default - if you would add/drag the SteamVR [CameraRig] into a new scene its forward direction (+Z) is aligned with Unity's forward direction (+Z).

+Thus, when you add the Omnideck platform you should not rotate it or make it a child of a rotated gameobject.
+If you do this will lead to the user moving in the wrong direction (e.g. 90 degrees to the left instead of straight ahead).

 ## Building an executable
 Since our DLL is built for 64-bit you need to build for the x86_64 architecture in the build settings.
 Contact us if you do not want/can build a 64-bit version of your experience.